Metal Education ☥

 Sterling SIlver (925) is a silver alloy composed of 92.5% silver and 7.5% copper.

-It is 100% hypo-allergenic, however it WILL tarnish with exposure to air and moisture.
+It is 100% hypo-allergenic, however it will tarnish over time with exposure to air and moisture.

 While the word “tarnish” strikes fear in the heart of the passive jewelry collector, tarnish is actually 100% removable and shine can be restored with minimal effort.

-Red brass is just what the name suggests, brass that has a red tint.
+Red brass is just what the name suggests, brass that has a slightly reddish tint.

-It contains a higher copper content than yellow brass, usually more than 80%, and is mixed with 8-10% tin, 2-4% zinc, and a tiny bit of lead.
+It contains a higher copper content than yellow brass, usually more than 80%, and is mixed with 8-10% tin, and 2-4% zinc